 This is a bold and impressive collection of essays which deftly explores the complexity of liminality as a key concept across a range of disciplines.
 Landscapes of Liminality is a brilliant contribution to on-going debates in the new spatial studies and demonstrates the profound importance of the categories of space, place, and liminal identities to our understanding of culture and society.

 Landscapes of Liminality plots the intersection of the humanities and geographic thought, productively charting a territory in between disciplines.
 In a set of insightful chapters it explores real and imagined topographies, spatialities and identities, liminal practices, and the spatial poetics of liminality.
 A useful theoretical and practical guide to liminal geographies.

-Ian Kinane is Lecturer in English Literature at the University of Roehampton, where he teaches modern and contemporary literature.
-He is the author of Theorising Literary Islands: The Island Trope in Contemporary Robinsonade Narratives (Rowman & Littlefield, 2016) and general editor of the Journal of James Bond Studies.
+Ian Kinane is Lecturer in English Literature at the University of Roehampton, where he teaches popular genre fiction, postcolonial literatures, and children's literature.
+He is the author of Theorising Literary Islands: The Island Trope in Contemporary Robinsonade Narratives (Rowman & Littlefield, 2016) and editor of Didactics and the Modern Robinsonade: New Paradigms for Young Readers (Liverpool University Press, 2018).
+Ian is currently writing a monograph in British-Jamaica cultural relations in Ian Fleming's Jamaica-set James Bond novels, and he is the editor of the peer-review, open-access International Journal of James Bond Studies.